FreeTaxUSA is a tax preparation software program that is exactly what the name implies – free.

 FreeTaxUSA Free Version

-Once again, one of the major advantages to using FreeTaxUSA is that supports virtually any type of income tax return.
+Once again, one of the major advantages of using FreeTaxUSA is that it supports virtually any type of income tax return.
 That’s a very unusual benefit of using this program.

 For the free version, customer support is available by email, but not by live chat.